 your XP system.
 This latter point is a really important recommendation

-and I strongly suggest a table for any 'dodgy' browsing.
+and I strongly suggest a table for any potentially 'dodgy' browsing.
+The majority of vulnerabilities are from

 you are committed to the internet then an obvious improvement to